Race on to dig more zinc mines even as glut persists

 HEAVYWEIGHTS VIE FOR MARKET SHARE

-The 2012 mining production target includes 50,000 to 60,000 tonnes of zinc in concentrate from Finnish miner Talvivaara , which has a supply agreement with Nyrstar.
+The 2012 mining production target includes 50,000 to 60,000 tonnes of zinc in concentrate from Finnish miner Talvivaara TALV.L, which has a supply agreement with Nyrstar.

-London-listed Vedanta Resources in 2010 bought AngloAmerican's zinc interests for $1.34 billion and has been touted as a potential buyer of more mines as sector heavyweights vie for more market share.
+London-listed Vedanta Resources in 2010 bought AngloAmerican's (AAL.L) zinc interests for $1.34 billion (843 million pounds) and has been touted as a potential buyer of more mines as sector heavyweights vie for more market share.

 'READ MY LIPS, NO NEW ZINC'